tkm2261/kaggler_ja_slack_archiver/README.md

-# Kaggler-ja Slack log gatheing system and viwer
+# Kaggler-ja Slack log gatheing system and viwer on GAE

-I develop to dump and view log in [Kaggler-ja slack](https://kaggler-ja.herokuapp.com/).
+I develop this tool to dump and view log in [Kaggler-ja slack](https://kaggler-ja.herokuapp.com/).

+This tool works on Google App Engine (GAE).

-Maybe, this tool can be used on your slack with small change.
+Maybe, you can use this on your slack with small change.

 Our demo is here: https://kaggler-ja-slack-archive.appspot.com/